kg-construct/rml-io/spec/section/target-vocabulary.md

 - `rml:none`: No compression is applied
 - `rml:gzip`: GZip compression
 - `rml:zip`: Zip archive with Zip compression
-- `rml:tarXz`: Tar archive with Xz compression
+- `rml:tarxz`: Tar archive with Xz compression
-- `rml:tarGz`: Tar archive with GZip compression
+- `rml:targz`: Tar archive with GZip compression

 If unspecified, the default value is no compression.
 This namespace is NOT limited to the listed compression formats